-2.13 The general level of balances and reserves to be maintained by the Council shall be calculated and recommended for approval by the Director of Finance using a risk based approach in advance of the setting of the Budget for the approaching financial year.
+- 2.13 The general level of balances and reserves to be maintained by the Council shall be calculated and recommended for approval by the Director of Finance using a risk based approach in advance of the setting of the Budget for the approaching financial year.
 This will support the budget decisions being taken at the Council meeting which sets the Council Tax.
 The level of balances and reserves shall be subject to regular review in the budget monitoring reports presented to Cabinet during the financial year.
-At the year-end as part of the production of the Annual Statement of Accounts the Director of Finance shall assess the risks facing the Council and prepare the Statements to minimise future unbudgeted expenditure including the assessment of required reserves in accordance with the Councils agreed policy on Reserves.

-2.14 The Director of Finance is responsible for developing and maintaining a resource allocation process which: ensures due consideration of the Council's policy framework; and takes into account properly, current information on the Council's financial position and prospects for the future.
-It will also include over an annual review of the budget to ensure that the resources allocated to each budget heading remain appropriate in the light of corporate priorities, business developments and national and local spending trends.
+At the year-end as part of the production of the Annual Statement of Accounts the Director of Finance shall assess the risks facing the Council and prepare the Accounts Statements to minimise future unbudgeted expenditure including the assessment of required reserves in accordance with the Councils agreed policy on Reserves.
+The Reserves Policy will be subject to detailed scrutiny by the Audit Committee. - 2.14 The Director of Finance is responsible for developing and maintaining a resource allocation process which: ensures due consideration of the Council's policy framework; and takes into account properly, current information on the Council's financial position and prospects for the future.
+It will also include an annual review of the budget to ensure that the resources allocated to each budget heading remain appropriate in the light of corporate priorities, business developments and national and local spending trends.